aragon/aragon-cli/docs/Dao-commands.md

 ## dao new

-Uses a DAO Kit to create a new DAO and prints its address.
+Uses a DAO Template to create a new DAO and prints its address.

 ```sh
 dao new
 ```

 Options:
-- `--kit`: The aragonPM repo name of the kit that is used to create the DAO.
-Defaults to `bare-kit.aragonpm.eth`.
+- `--template`: The aragonPM repo name of the template that is used to create the DAO.
+Defaults to `bare-template.aragonpm.eth`.
-- `--kit-version [version-number|latest]`: The version of the repo that will be used to create the DAO.
+- `--template-version [version-number|latest]`: The version of the repo that will be used to create the DAO.
 Defaults to `latest`.
-- `--fn`: The function on the kit that is called to create a new DAO.
-Defaults to the `newBareInstance` function for `bare-kit.aragonpm.eth`.
+- `--fn`: The function on the template that is called to create a new DAO.
+Defaults to the `newBareInstance` function for `bare-template.aragonpm.eth`.
-- `--fn-args`: The arguments that the function to create the kit is called with.
+- `--fn-args`: The arguments that the function to create the template is called with.
 Defaults to an array of arguments.
 - `--deploy-event`: The name of the event that is emitted when the DAO is created.
 The DAO address must be a return argument in the event log named `dao`.
 Defaults to `DeployInstance`.
 - `--ipfs-check`: Whether to have start IPFS if not started.
 Defaults to `true`.

+> **Note**<br>
+> The `kits` has been deprecated and `templates` should be used instead.
+You may find the `kits` notation in some places while we make the transition.

 ## dao apps